Controversial Street Names on an Italy Tour

-There are at least 5 Controversial Street Names that you may uncover on an Italy Tour and that may be dismissed as insignificant to the eye of an unprepared tourist.
+Uncover controversial street names that you may uncover on an Italy Tour, and that may be dismissed as insignificant to the eye of an unprepared tourist.

-When traveling with Meet Piemonte and exploring Italy with our small-group tour vacations, our local guides are there to provide insight and to share the Italian point of view that one may not find in guidebooks.
+When traveling and exploring Italy on small-group tour vacations, local guides are there to provide insight and share the Italian perspective that one may not find in guidebooks.

-Trace Fascism symbols in the streets of Italy
+Trace Fascist symbols in the streets of Italy

-Tourists can still trace some of the vestiges of Fascism present in many Italian cities.
-From train stations to public buildings to entire neighborhoods, the list of architectures inspired by the efficient, severe-looking style of the 1920s and 30s, is very long.
+Tourists can still find some vestiges of Fascism in many Italian cities.
+From train stations to public buildings to entire neighborhoods, the list of architectural styles inspired by the efficient, severe look of the 1920s and ’30s is very long.

-In Turin, the first stretch of via Roma, between Porta Nuova train station and Piazza San Carlo was completely pulled down, modernized, and rebuilt in Rationalist style.
-Bolzano, Milan, Asti, Naples and obviously Rome, as well as the smaller towns from north to south, still have symbols of Fascism.
+In Turin, the first stretch of via Roma, between Porta Nuova train station and Piazza San Carlo, was completely pulled down, modernized, and rebuilt in Rationalist style.
+Bolzano, Milan, Asti, Naples, and, of course, Rome, as well as the smaller towns from north to south, still bear symbols of Fascism.

 Despite the recent efforts of some left-oriented political leaders to depoliticize monuments and symbols of that period, the Country is debating whether people have been injured and if this dark page of Italian history should be canceled or not.